 Traders get stuck babysitting losing trades with the hope that they will come back up.
 You waste time watching it, and there is an increased risk that it will go down as it most likely has lost its’ momentum.

 Emotion and human error are the main reasons the stop-loss and take-profit are so important.

 The take-profit allows you to lock in profit, and having it set gives you a better chance of exiting a trade when the price is moving fast.

 These two things help you control the risk of a trade.

 This is the idea that you don’t risk more than one percent of your account total in a trade.

 For example, if you are trading with $1000, you would not risk over $10 per trade.

 Some traders may look at this rule as too conservative, but you really should consider it.
 Naturally, the one percent grows as your account grows.

 So, in essence, as you get better, you are allowed to trade with more capital.

-Big money traders do, in some cases, move up to two-percent instead if the one.
+In some cases, big money traders move up to the two percent rule instead of the one.